Nerve of pterygoid canal

 The nerve of the pterygoid canal (Vidian nerve) is formed by the union of the (parasympathetic) greater petrosal nerve and (sympathetic) deep petrosal nerve within the cartilaginous substance filling the foramen lacerum.
 From the foramen lacerum, the nerve of the pterygoid canal passes through the pterygoid canal to reach the pterygopalatine fossa, ending at the pterygopalatine ganglion.

 Structure

-The nerve of the pterygoid canal forms from the junction of the greater petrosal nerve and the deep petrosal nerve within the foreamen lacerum.
+The nerve of the pterygoid canal forms from the junction of the greater petrosal nerve and the deep petrosal nerve within the foramen lacerum.
 This combined nerve exits the foramen lacerum and travels to the pterygopalatine fossa through the pterygoid canal in the sphenoid.

 The nerve of the pterygoid canal contains axons of both sympathetic and parasympathetic axons, specifically;